strohne/volker/methodshub.md

 -->
 ```

-The volkeR-package provides high-level functions to quickly create reports from survey data.
+The volkeR package provides high-level functions for rapidly creating reports from survey data.
-It is designed for social science workflows that require fast descriptive statistics, visualizations, and reproducible reporting.
+It is designed for social science workflows that require fast and easy generation of descriptive statistics, visualizations, and reproducible reports.

 ## Use Cases